 When do Girls Stop Growing?

-However there is a very broad range of time in which girls hit puberty-related growth spurts.
+There is a very broad range of age in which a girl enters puberty-related growth spurts.

-Growth Chart: Rate of Height Increase for Girls by Age
+Growth Spurts in Height for Girls by Age

 Signs of Puberty in Girls